Updates in screening and treatment of leading gastrointestinal cancers

 Genomic testing now plays an important role in the pathological workup of gastroesophageal cancers, and molecular findings can determine the treatment approach.

 For example, with gastroesophageal cancer, a small percentage of patients have a feature of pathology known as microsatellite instability, a marker not only for a better prognosis but an extreme sensitivity to immunotherapy.
-PDL1 status is another marker for the likelihood of benefitting from immunotherapy.
+PDL1 (programmed death-ligand 1) status is another marker for the likelihood of benefiting from immunotherapy.

-HER2 status, which has been used in breast cancer treatment, also has been identified as a key factor in gastroesophageal cancers.
+HER2 (human epidermal growth factor receptor 2) status, which has been used in breast cancer treatment, also has been identified as a key factor in gastroesophageal cancers.
 Patients with HER2-positive gastroesophageal cancers often will receive HER2-directed therapy along with chemotherapy.

 Liver cancer